kokkos/kokkos-comm/docs/getting_started/setup.rst

     * * ``KokkosComm_INSTALL_CMAKE_PACKAGE``
       * ``${PROJECT_IS_TOP_LEVEL}``
-      * Install CMake config files together with the library.
+      * Install a CMake config-file package together with the library.
 Defaults to ``ON`` for standalone builds, ``OFF`` otherwise.
 Note that library files are always installed.

 Known quirks